 Open command line window and navigate to C:\sqlite folder like as shown below

 Once you navigate to C:\sqlite folder enter sqlite3 and click on enter button in case if sqlite3 file exists then it will connect to the in-memory database like as shown below.

 If you want to test further type .help command from sqlite> prompt to see all available commands in sqlite3 like as shown below.

-This way we can install and run sqlite directly by using sqlite command-line tool or from command prompt.
-In case if you want visual interface tool to work with sqlite we have tool called DB SQLite Browser.
-DB Browser for SQLite is a high quality, visual, open source tool to create, design, and edit database files compatible with SQLite.
+This way we can install and run SQLite directly by using the SQLite command-line tool or from the command prompt.
+In case if you want a visual interface tool to work with SQLite we have a tool called DB SQLite Browser.
+DB Browser for SQLite is a high quality, visual, open-source tool to create, design, and edit database files compatible with SQLite.